1of/Bino/README.md

 | watch           | Task for watching all the changes.                   |
 | compile-sass-files           | Compiles all custom scss files listed in the `gulp-config.js` to `assets/css`   folder                   |

-## Troubleshooting

-If you find yourself running into issues during installation or running the tools, please check our [Troubleshooting](https://github.com/justcoded/web-starter-kit/wiki/Troubleshooting) guide and then open an [issue](https://github.com/justcoded/web-starter-kit/issues).
-We would be happy to discuss how they can be solved.

-## Contributing

-Contributions, questions and comments are all welcome and encouraged.
-For code contributions to Web Starter Kit, please see our [Contribution guide](CONTRIBUTING.md) before submitting a pull request.
-[Website](https://github.com/justcoded/web-starter-kit) related issues should be filed on the [Web Fundamentals](https://github.com/justcoded/web-starter-kit/issues) issue tracker.

-## License